 Maximize Your Time at the Store

-Before you learn how to buy shoes best suited for you, remember to bring the same socks you plan to wear with the shoes.
+Before you learn how to buy the best shoes for your feet, remember to bring the same socks you plan to wear with the shoes.
 Also, you should wait until the afternoon to shop as your feet expand during the day and may swell in hot weather.

 Once you’re at the store, measure both feet and go with the larger or wider foot’s size.
 Remember that sizes vary from manufacturer to another so even if the shoe box states they’re smaller, go with whatever is most comfortable for your feet.